-At Scotia Square Dentistry in downtown Edmonton, our dentists provide dental care and treatment options tailored to the needs of children and their growing smiles.
+At Scotia Square Dentistry in downtown Edmonton, we love working with kids.
+Our dentists provide comprehensive dental care and treatment options tailored to children's needs.Book Online

 The earlier your child starts going to the dentist, the better.
 In fact, it is recommended that a child is assessed by a dentist within 6 months of the eruption of their first tooth or by age one.

 Early visits allows your dentist - even while you are pregnant with your child - to monitor the health and development of your child's teeth and gums as they grow.

 We make it our mission to create positive early dental experiences for our young patients, so that they're more likely to maintain good oral health now and into adulthood.

 At Scotia Square Dentistry, we provide the following treatment options for children:

 Regular dental exams and preventive hygiene are just as important for children as they are for adults.
 Children should visit the dentist every six months to help prevent problems from developing, and to catch and treat those that are already developing early.

 During each appointment, the dentist or hygienist will review proper oral hygiene techniques with your child, to ensure that each tooth is getting a proper cleaning at home.

 Primary (baby) teeth are essential for children's healthy oral development, and for the health of the whole body.